 We all engage in goal setting.
 Yet goals can either help or hurt us, depending on their inherent ability to energize.
 New Year’s resolutions can suffer the same outcome.
 They are essentially goals — wrapped in a loaded, time-stamped, end-of-the-year package.
-As a coach, I’ve harped on clients to refine or even lose goals that no longer serve them.
+As a work life strategist, I’ve harped on clients to refine or even lose goals that no longer serve them.
 Resolutions can also let us down, as they are often of the lofty, vague variety — and often fail to direct us in a meaningful way.

 One strategy, is to apply what we already know about Positive Psychology.
 With its roots in humanistic psychology, positive psychology theorizes that we have the power to re-frame our life experiences to help us become more positive and productive.
 Resolutions could stand a re-framing.
 So let’s follow this thread.

 “Positive psychology is…a call for psychological science and practice to be as concerned with strength as with weakness; as interested in building the best things in life as in repairing the worst; and as concerned with making the lives of normal people fulfilling as with healing pathology,” – Christopher Peterson

 We could re-frame resolutions with a nod toward what is right — and not wrong — with our work lives.
 As we look toward the New Year, we might recognize what has worked well and what we have actually accomplished during the previous year.
 (Sustaining energy requires that we actively acknowledge the good.)
 Taking the time to remind ourselves of what we already have accomplished, can provide the fuel that we need to build both energy and resilience.

 So — ask yourself: What brought you a sense of accomplishment during 2019?
 A sense of meaning?
 Joy?